 Shape My Health has brought together the Bay’s only dedicated group of physicians specialising in a broad range of health complaints.
 They’ll get to know you and your health well, advising on the right approach for your long-term wellbeing.
-This does require a GP referral.
+Some require a GP referral.

 Dr Colin Hutchison